ENCCS/vasp-best-practices/content/cd_Si_vol_relax.md

 ### Calculation

-Start the volume relaxation calculation by
+Start the volume relaxation calculation by submitting the job (Tetralith)

     sbatch run.sh

+or running interactively (MeluXina)

+    srun --hint=nomultithread -n 8 vasp_std

 Monitor how the structural relaxation progresses with

     cat OSZICAR

+or observing the output on the terminal (MeluXina).

 Check the relaxed final structure